Seiya Suzuki Preview, Player Props: Cubs vs. Tigers

 - The Tigers pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.44 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers have a 4.46 team ERA that ranks 19th among all league pitching staffs.

-- Tigers pitchers combine to rank 14th in baseball in home runs given up (145 total, 1.2 per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (147 total, 1.2 per game).

-- His most recent appearance was on Wednesday against the Minnesota Twins, when the right-hander went 2 2/3 innings, surrendering four earned runs while giving up eight hits.
+- His most recent appearance came on Friday against the Cleveland Guardians, when the lefty went six innings, surrendering one earned run while allowing three hits.

-- The 24-year-old has put up an ERA of 4.83, with 8.7 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .246 against him.
+- The 26-year-old has put up an ERA of 3.76, with 10.1 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.